Brunno2002/Personal-Finance-tracker-/README.md

 pip install -r requirements.txt

 ## 📈Future Enhancements
--[x] Add loading bar to see my current use
+- [x] Add loading bar to see my current use
--[] Make it under a cloud
+- [] Make it under a cloud
--[] Develop mobile app versions
+- [] Develop mobile app versions
--[] Increase user experience by making the application easier to understand and use
+- [] Increase user experience by making the application easier to understand and use

 ## 📜 License
 Distributed under the MIT License.
 See LICENSE for more information.